peteroupc/peteroupc.github.io/betadist.md

     - either returns a constant value in [0, 1] everywhere, or returns a value in [0, 1] at each of the points 0 and 1 and a value in (0, 1) at each other point,

    and they give the example of 2*p* as a probability function that cannot be represented by a Bernoulli factory.
 In the case of constants, they can be represented by a geometric bag&mdash;
-    - that is prefilled with the binary expansion of the constant in question, or
+    - that is prefilled with the digit expansion of the constant in question, or
     - that uses a modified **SampleGeometricBag** algorithm in which the constant's digit expansion's digits are not sampled at random, but rather calculated "on the fly" and as necessary.

 3. If the geometric bag is accepted, fill the unsampled digits of the bag with uniform random digits as necessary to make an `n`-digit-precision number (similarly to **FillGeometricBag** above).